 Named for its title sponsor Philips, Philips Arena has earned numerous industry, media and public accolades for its design, acoustics, amenities and spectrum of events.

-Philips Arena is consistently ranked among North America’s Top-10 arenas based on attendance by Billboard and Pollstar magazines.
-Pollstar ranked Philips Arena as the No. 4 concert and events venue in the United States for 2010 and Billboard named the arena the No. 8 concert venue in the United States (No. 10 in North America) in Billboard’s Decade-End Top 10 based on ticket sales.
+Philips Arena is consistently ranked among North America's Top-10 arenas based on attendance by Billboard and Pollstar magazines.
+Pollstar ranked Philips Arena as the No. 8 concert and events venue in the United States and No. 25 venue in the world in 2012.
+In 2011, Philips Arena was ranked as the No. 3 concert and events venue in the United States and No. 12 venue in the world by Pollstar.
+That same year, Philips Arena was recognized for its outstanding customer service when it was named by Smart Business Network Inc. as a 2011 World Class Customer Service Award Winner.
+In 2010, Billboard magazine named the arena the No. 8 concert venue in the United States (No. 10 in North America) in Billboard's Decade-End Top 10 based on ticket sales.

-In addition, Philips Arena ranked No. 4 in the United States for 2009.
-In the same year, Philips Arena became the first LEED certified NBA Arena for an existing building: Operations and Maintenance (LEED-EB: O&M) as specified by the United States Green Building Council (USGBC).
-LEED stands for “Leadership in Energy and Environmental Design,” and represents independent, third-party verification that Philips Arena has met green building operating standards and performance measures.
+For two years in a row (2009 and 2010), Pollstar ranked Philips Arena the No. 4 venue in the United States.
+In April of 2009, Philips Arena became the first LEED certified NBA Arena for an existing building: Operations and Maintenance (LEED-EB: O&M) as specified by the United States Green Building Council (USGBC).
+LEED stands for "Leadership in Energy and Environmental Design," and represents independent, third-party verification that Philips Arena has met green building operating standards and performance measures.

 The venue was ranked No. 3 in the United States and No. 8 in the world in Pollstar's end-of-year rankings for 2007 and 2008, and was one of six venues in the United States nominated for "Venue of the Year” by the magazine in 2007.
 In October 2007, Philips Arena received the Ticketmaster Platinum Ticket Award for exceeding 535,000 tickets through Ticketmaster channels for 2006.
 Additionally, Philips Arena captured Tour Guide Magazine's Top Dog Award as selected by tour industry professionals in 2006 for Best Large Venue.